 - If you see an animal acting strangely, call your local animal control center

 - Seek immediate medical treatment for any animal bite

-- Scrub any bite would immediately with soap and water and flush the wound thoroughly
+- Scrub any bite wound immediately with soap and water and flush it thoroughly

-- If you encounter a bat in your home, it is recommended to assume that you may have unknowingly been bitten and seek medical treatment
+- If you encounter a bat in your home, assume that you may have unknowingly been bitten and seek medical treatment

 If you or a loved one have been bitten or scratched by a wild animal, it’s important to seek medical attention right away.
 No appointments are needed to visit any UPMC Urgent Care center.
 Get checked out and receive the treatment you need, when you need it most urgently.